How to Make Coffee in a Pot and Why This is a Good Idea

 Increasingly, people are looking for ways to lessen their global footprint.
 This means finding simpler ways of living, reducing reliance on mass-produced products, and getting back to basics.

-What to Do if You Don't Have a Lidded Spouted Pot
+What to Do if You Have to Make Coffee in a Regular Pot

-I've been experimenting to see how to make good coffee with a regular pot and have come up with a method.
+I've been experimenting to see how to make good coffee with a regular pot and have come up with this method.

 - Place grounds and water in pot.